Why you shouldn't always cook with olive oil

 For the longest time, the only oil I bought was extra-virgin olive oil.
 After all, it's high in heart-healthy antioxidants called polyphenols and monounsaturated fats, which can help lower "bad" LDL cholesterol and raise "good" HDL cholesterol levels.
 Then a friend, who was also a chef, told me that there are actually times when olive oil is not the best choice.
 So I looked into the best uses for olive oil, and when to choose another oil.

 When to use olive oil: When you're making salad dressing or sautéing vegetables over medium heat, olive oil is an excellent choice.
 Since it has a distinct flavor, use it in dishes where you want to taste it-drizzled over steamed vegetables, soup or bread, for example.
 Olive oil has more monounsaturated fat than other oils, making it a great choice for heart-healthy cooking.
-Find out the difference between extra-virgin olive oil and other olive oil labels and learn the winners of our olive oil taste test.

 When to skip olive oil: If you're cooking over high heat, don't choose olive oil.
 Olive oil has a lower smoke point-the point at which an oil literally begins to smoke (olive oil's is between 365° and 420°F)-than some other oils.
 When you heat olive oil to its smoke point, the beneficial compounds in oil start to degrade, and potentially health-harming compounds form.